ninjasujan/throttle-guard/README.md

 ## 🚀 Project Description

-API Rate Limiter is a middleware for NestJS that restricts the number of requests a client can make within a specific time window.
+API Rate Limiter is a guard for NestJS that restricts the number of requests a client can make within a specific time window.
 It uses Redis as an in-memory store for efficient request tracking.

 ## 🛠️ Tech Stack